 Arielle Shanok, Ph.D.

-is Assistant Director of Student Counseling Services.
+is Deputy Director of the Wellness Center for Student Counseling Services.
 She has been trained in dynamic, family systems, interpersonal, supportive, cognitive behavioral and dialectical behavioral therapies; her approach is integrative.
-She has published articles in the areas of psychotherapy effectiveness and adolescent pregnancy.
+She has published articles and book chapters in the areas of psychotherapy effectiveness, gender, money and adolescent pregnancy.
+Her approach is compassionate and strength-focused.

 Nicole Benedicto Elden, Psy.D.

-is a Staff Psychologist at Student Counseling Services.
+is Assistant Director of the Student Counseling Services .
 She has been trained in dynamic, interpersonal, supportive, cognitive behavioral and dialectical behavioral therapies.
 She has been involved in research in psychotherapy techniques and graduate student development as well as schizophrenia and first-episode psychosis.
 Her interests include cross-cultural and minority identity formation, interpersonal and relationship issues and adjustment to life transitions.

 is a College Assistant at the Wellness Center.
 She assists the Administrative Coordinator in managing day to day tasks of the Wellness Center.